How do I unlock my DVD player?

 What are Chips?

-3. Of course, there's the hassle of shipping your DVD player and being without it while the work is carried out.
+3. Of course, there's the hassle of shipping your DVD player and seeing what the manufacturer can do, if anything.

-4. In short, we do not promote chipping and would advise against it.
+4. For these reasons, we do not promote 'chipping' and would advise against it.
 It's possibly damaging, expensive and particularly inconvenient.
 DVDCodes has no experience in chipping and would use the good old fashioned DVD controller unlock code or software upgrade.